Shopify vs Squarespace

 Which Will You Choose?

 At face value, Shopify and Squarespace may appear to be similar tools.
-Both help you craft a functioning site where you can sell your products online.
-But some key differences may ultimately help you decide which is better suited for your individual business needs.
+Both help you craft a functioning site to sell your products online.

-However, if you’re looking to create a large online store with a host of advanced features, then Shopify is your option.
+However, if you want to create a large online store with many advanced features, Shopify is your option.
 It also provides significantly better SEO features than Squarespace.

-When deciding between the two platforms, users must consider whether they wish to create an online presence through a website or focus on selling products through an online store.
+When deciding between the two platforms, users must consider creating an online presence through a website or focusing on selling products through an online store.

 Try Shopify Try Squarespace